All Episodes

 A lot of people I know that were in the old parachat rooms were sort of complaining about you putting a password system.

-We just covered that.
+Well, we just covered that.

 I'm glad we have done it.

-This is Art saying that.
+This is art saying that.

 It's just that the Parachat software was very costly to do that, and we found an alternative one, but it was always intended to do that.